 In my opinion and experience, as long as you don’t know how to speak about the past in a language, it makes no sense to even start having conversations.
 You’re simply not ready.

 I know lots of people say “Start speaking right away.” but I disagree.

 I do think there is such a thing as “too early“, and all the girlfriends I had said the same.
 I… I mean, in general.

 So… instead of starting to speak as fast as you can, the better approach is to start learning about the past tense as fast as you can.

-And while I think this is a general truth about language learning, it is hyper-turbo-mega truth for spoken German because of… drumroll…
+And while I think this is a general truth about language learning, it is extra turbo hyper true for learning German because of… drumroll… German Sentence Structure.

 - Ich trinke einen Kaffee. (present)

 b) Ich habe einen Kaffee getrunken. (past B)